 Photographing sunsets and sunrises is notoriously difficult to get right, and you can often be left with blurry orange skies that are a bit lacklustre.

 You might think you need to invest in an expensive camera to really capture all the colours and drama of a good sunset, but artist and photographer Jo Bradford doesn’t believe so.
-She takes incredible images with her smartphone.
+She takes incredible images with her smartphone and shares these tips.

 Here are some of her pro tips to get the best holiday shots.